ArchiveBox/docs/Quickstart.md

 Using ArchiveBox involves installing the ArchiveBox dependencies, creating a folder to store your archive data, and then importing a list of links to the archive by running the `./archive` binary.

 ArchiveBox officially supports Ubuntu, FreeBSD, and macOS, but likely runs on many other systems.
-You can also use Docker to run it on any system that supports Docker, including Windows.
+You can run it on any system that supports Docker, including Windows.
 See [here]() for docker instructions.

 ## 1. Create your archive